What is a bridging loan?

 Deciding if the loan is right for you depends on what you need the funding for and how quickly you will be able to repay it.

-If you’re in need of fast, short-term finance to fund a particular purpose and you have a clear repayment strategy in place, then it may be the right solution for you.
+If you’re in need of fast, short-term finance to fund a particular purpose and you have a clear repayment strategy in place, then it may be a good solution for you.

 What can I use a bridging loan for?

-One of the most common uses of these loans is property and auction purchases, where people need the funds quickly to complete their sales.
+One of the most common uses of these loans is property and auction purchases.
 But, there are many other uses of these short-term loans including:

 - Secure a property quickly